 We are a volunteer-led charity for the awareness, prevention and control of cancers in Nigeria.
 CANCAD supports people living with cancer and their loved ones.
 We also advocate for health policy reform with relevant stakeholders as well as carry out cancer-related research.

-The country has a 74.8% mortality rate from cancers when adjusted for age.
+The country has over 70% mortality rate from cancers when adjusted for age.

-The 5 most common cancers in both sexes were Breast, Prostate, Cervix, Colo-Rectal and Non-Hodgkin Lymphoma.
+The 5 most common cancers in both sexes were Breast Cancer, Prostate Cancer, Cancer of the Cervix, Colo-Rectal Cancer and Non-Hodgkin Lymphoma (a cancer affecting a type of blood cell).
 Almost half of the women who get diagnosed with breast cancer in Nigeria die from it, and prostate and cervical cancer are not far behind in that regard.

 Keep up with us on social media